jenkins-x/jx-community/sig-docs/meetings.md

 #### Agenda and Notes
  - Go over action items from last week.
+     - PR on Jenkins X course has been merged.
+     - Update: the Testing and Release SIG has been postponed as we would like to focus on GitOps SIG that has will be launched asap.
+     - Similarly, issue to discuss Alpha, Beta, GA, meaning slight delay as we focus on initial release of Jenkins X 3.
  - \<addme\>

 #### Action Items
+ - - Kara to create section in Docs on the SIGs and how to get involved.
  - \<addme\>

 ### July 20, 2020